revodatanl/vibe-coding-asset-bundle-template/README.md

 However, tools like Cursor or Continue.dev often struggle to keep pace with Databricks' rapid release schedule, as the underlying models are trained months ago, and thus not aware of the latest feature sets.
 This template bridges that gap by combining custom AI coding rules derived from current Databricks documentation with the power of Databricks Asset Bundles (DAB).

-Whether you're building new data pipelines, implementing advanced transformations, or orchestrating comprehensive workflows, this template provides the foundation to accomplish it all with increased speed and effectiveness as we support both [Cursor Rules](https://docs.cursor.com/context/rules) and [Conintue.dev](https://docs.continue.dev/customize/deep-dives/rules) rules.
+Whether you're building new DLT data pipelines, implementing advanced transformations, or orchestrating comprehensive workflows, this template provides the foundation to accomplish it all with increased speed and effectiveness as we support both [Cursor Rules](https://docs.cursor.com/context/rules) and [Conintue.dev](https://docs.continue.dev/customize/deep-dives/rules) rules.

 ## Getting Started